moditaranaa/Stopwatch/README.md

 # StopWatch
- This Repo consists the files for the StopWatch
+ This Repository consists the files for the Project : StopWatch